Comparisons12 min read

 1,500+ integrations Full potential requires buying multiple hubs

-Industry-leading automation Free plan has HubSpot branding
+Leading automation capabilities Free plan carries HubSpot branding

 Who Should Choose Monday CRM?

-Monday CRM is the right call if you:
+Monday CRM is your answer if you:

 Who Should Choose HubSpot?

-HubSpot is the better fit if you:
+HubSpot makes sense if you:

 • Have a growing team that will benefit from sophisticated automation and lead scoring